iunera/druid-mcp-server/README.md

 ```

-### Known Issues

-- MCP Inspector v0.16.8 protocol downgrade warning
-    - Message: "Client requested unsupported protocol version: 2025-06-18, so the server will suggest the 2025-03-26 version instead"
-    - Status: This was caused by spring-ai-1.1.0-M1 not supporting the 2025-06-18 MCP protocol fully yet.

 ### Read-only Mode

 Read-only mode prevents any operation that could mutate your Druid cluster while still allowing safe read operations and SQL queries.
 When enabled: